frap129/layman/README.md

-# swlm - Sway Workspace Layout Manager
+# layman - Sway Workspace Layout Manager

-swlm is a daemon that handles layout management on a per-workspace basis.
+layman is a daemon that handles layout management on a per-workspace basis.
 Each `WorkspaceLayoutManager` (WLM) is responsible for managing all of the tiling windows on a given workspace.
 The `mananagers/` directoy contains files that each hold an implementation of a WLM, with `WorkspaceLayoutManager.py` containing the parent class from which all WLMs are derived.